jewelsofthought/neshama/site/posts/neshama/card1.md

 What is faith then?
 It is the believe/knowledge that we are only a small part of the greater whole, and that what constitutes the totality is far greater than anything I can imagine.
 Thus life consists of an exploration into this great mystery.

-> “We know that human vision assimilates only a small fragment of the spectrum; as far as our senses are concerned, the rest of it does not exist.”
+> "We know that human vision assimilates only a small fragment of the spectrum; as far as our senses are concerned, the rest of it does not exist."
 > &mdash; Rabbi Adin Steinsaltz

 It is more than likely that as far as all our senses are concerned, the rest does not exist.
 We cannot know what we don't know; we cannot comprehend the incomprehensible.
 And most of us have a survival mechanism, that keeps us safe in what we know, and is very reluctant to experience the unknown&mdash;a dark and terrifying place, filled with all sorts of monsters that we do may not be able to handle.
 Besides, it might cause a complete reassessment of the current life experience that you are going through.